sericson0/TigerTango/README.md

 *  Once performances are over you can restart **AUTO** to continue the night

 > [!WARNING]
 >  The automix can be finicky at times in VirtualDJ.
-Make sure to click Auto on the track that you want to play from.
+Check the song on the other deck to make sure the song you want to play next is lined up

-!!!NOTE check the song on the other deck to make sure the song you want to play next is lined up
+> [!Note]

-!!!CHECK When adding the next song in automix, it tends to work best to add to the next in line in the staging area instead of directly to the deck.
+> CHECK When adding the next song in automix, it tends to work best to add to the next in line in the staging area instead of directly to the deck.

 ## Providing Feedback